micahcowan/romx-basic/TESTING.md

 - Booting ROM
   - Test that "booting" the ROM (as a "system ROM") gives the reject page, then successfully reboots to firmware menu on keypress
   - Test that boot succeeds in running the stored BASIC program
+  - Test that slot ROMs are active (can use "slotted" devices, such as mouse or serial).